MatzoMT/cs1302-arcade/REFLECTION.md

 # Reflection

-Add to this file to satisfy the "Reflection Updates" non-functional requirement for this project.
+Add to this file to satisfy the "Reflections in Deadline Submissions" non-functional requirement for this project.
 Please keep this document organized using Markdown.
 If you click on this file in your team's GitHub repository website, then you will see that the Markdown is transformed into nice looking HTML.

 Here is a sample entry (delete this line; also: feel free to copy/paste/modify):

-## SUN 2019-04-05 @ 11:55 PM EST
+## Deadline 1 - TUE 2020-12-01 (Dec 01)

-1. **DONE:** Downloaded the skeleton code.
+1. replace with your text

-2. **TODO:** Finish reading the project description.
+2. replace with your text

-3. **PROB:** Had a hard time scheduling physicial meetings with each other at first, but now that we've settled on a regular day/time things are looking great!
+3. replace with your text